hhbyyh/OnlineLDA_Spark/README.md

 1. data set from stackoverflow posts titles

     processed 8 millions short articles in 15 minutes (with K = 10 and vocab size about 110K).

+2. full English wiki

+    processed 5876K documents (avg length ~1000, 30G in total) in 2 hours and 17 minutes.